ropensci-archive/citesdb/README.md

 ## Contributing

-Want have feedback or want to contribute?
+Have feedback or want to contribute?
 Great\!
 Please take a look at the [contributing guidelines](https://github.com/ecohealthalliance/citesdb/blob/master/.github/CONTRIBUTING.md) before filing an issue or pull request.